iHealthBrokers | Medicare Costs for 2022

 above $500,000 | above $750,000 | above $409,000 | $77.90 |

-The insurance companies dictate medicare Advantage Plans and Medigap plan pricing.
-We go into this more in our Medicare Advantage vs. Medigap article.
+Medicare Advantage Plans and Medigap plan pricing are dictated by the insurance companies.
+We go into this a little more in our Medicare Advantage vs Medigap article.